confluentinc/schema-registry/docs/serializer-formatter.rst

       "key1" \t {"f1": "value1"}

-If the topic contains a  key in a format other than avro, you could specify your own key deserializer
+If the topic contains a  key in a format other than avro, you can specify your own key deserializer

 .. sourcecode:: bash